ACEnglish/regioners/README.md

 original intersection and a p-value is computed.

 ### Parameter details
 There are a number of options for controlling how `regione_rust` runs.
-Most have to do with IO, but two are important for the tests.
+Most have to do with IO, but three are important for the tests.

 #### Randomization strategy `--random [shuffle | circle]`

 By default, `regione_rust` will randomly shuffle each region with `shuffle`.
 For example, two regions `(x, y)`, `(x+s, y+s)` will be shuffled to `(x±r1, y±r1)` and `(x±r2, y±r2)` With `circle`, all regions are shifted by a set amount such that their spatial distances are preserved. i.e. `(x±r1, y±r1), (x±r1, y±r1)`

+#### Controlling placment with `--per-chrom`

+Some intervals shouldn't be shuffled across chromosomes.
+For example, [genes are not randomly](https://pubmed.ncbi.nlm.nih.gov/20642358/#:~:text=Genes%20are%20nonrandomly%20distributed%20in,genes%20with%20similar%20expression%20profiles.), distributed across chromosomes.
+Therefore, the randomization strategy may need to limit where intervals are moved.
+The `--per-chrom` flag will keep intervals on their same chromosome.

 #### Counting strategy `--count [all | any]`